varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 ### Functions as contracts
 A function can also be considered a contract between a developer and a user.
 The developer defines the function and specifies how it should behave, while the user relies on it to perform as described.
 The developer ensures that the function is written correctly and behaves as intended, while the user is responsible for providing the correct input and understanding the output.
 To facilitate this contract, consider a few items:

 * A well-defined function must have clear input and output specification documentation, making it easy for the user to understand.
-Clear and informative documentation is critical to promote efficient and effective communication between the developer and the user.
-It can make it easier for the user to trust the developer's work.
+Clear and informative documentation is critical to promoting efficient and effective communication between the developer and the user and can help the user trust the developer's work.
-* Function naming is also critical because it helps to clearly and accurately communicate the purpose and behavior of the function.
+* Function naming is also critical because it helps to communicate the function's purpose and behavior clearly and accurately.
-* Finally, good variable and constant names make your code more readable and understandable, making it easier for other developers (and even yourself) to understand what the variable or constant represents just by reading its name.
+* Finally, good variable and constant names make your code more readable and understandable.
+They make it easier for other developers (and even you) to understand what the variable or constant represents just by reading its name.

 (content:references:control-statements)=